 Brown University’s Choices program has mostly paid and some free Common Core aligned resources for current issues, US History and World History.
 I have long been a fan of their products.
 Each curricular unit PDF they sell is $37 and comes with good reading passages and a simulation in which students argue for one of four choices.
 A great bang-for-the-buck use of PTA mini-grant funds.
 Thank you, Jessica Riley, for sharing the Choices Program with me.

-Digital Breakouts are a great tool for adding gamification to Social Studies content.
+Digital Breakouts are a great tool for adding game-based learning to Social Studies content.
 These websites use Google Forms to give students “locks” they have to crack.
 Have a look at the digital breakouts available for free:

 If you use just one digital breakout with your US history classes, please make it my Unbought, Unbossed, & Unlocked breakout.
 It tells the story of Shirley Chisholm who became the first Black woman to run for president in 1972.

-Speaking of gamification, have a look at Spent.
+Speaking of game-based learning, have a look at Spent.
 Usually, gamification should be avoided when addressing serious topics.
 Spent addresses poverty in a way that builds empathy and understanding.
 Students can only benefit from playing it.

 Common Core aligned freemium differentiated activities and assessments.